Bachelor's Degree in Life Sciences

 – 2 ECTS

-– 4 ECTS – School of Science
+– 4 ECTS – College of Sciences

-L3, Semester 5
+L3, SEMESTER 5

 All course units in the School of Pharmacy